What is a Trojan horse?

 As for iPhone users, there’s good news: Apple’s restrictive policies regarding access to its App Store, iOS, and any other apps on the phone do a good job of preventing Trojan incursions.
 The only exception occurs for those who jailbreak their phones in their quest to download freebies from sites other than the App Store.
 Installing risky apps outside the Apple settings makes you vulnerable to Trojans.

-There are many free anti-malware programs—including our own products for Windows, Android, and Mac—which detect and remove adware and malware.
+There are many free antivirus and anti-malware programs—including our own products for Windows, Android, and Mac—which detect and remove adware and malware.
 In fact, Malwarebytes detects all known Trojans and more, since 80% of Trojan detection is done by heuristic analysis.
 We even help mitigate additional infection by cutting off communication between the inserted malware and any backend server, which isolates the Trojan.
-The only exception is for protection against ransomware, for which you need our premium product.
+Our free malware tool will scan and remove existing malware, and our premium product will proactively scan and protect against malware like Trojans, viruses, worms, and ransomware.
+You can start with a free trial of our premium products to test them out for yourself.

 Since Trojans rely on fooling users into letting them into the computer, most infections are avoidable by remaining vigilant and observing good security habits.
 Practice a healthy skepticism about websites offering free movies or gambling, opting instead to download free programs directly from the producer’s site rather than from unauthorized mirror servers.